gboehl/dynare/doc/manual/source/the-model-file.rst

     .. option:: linear_approximation

        Solves the linearized version of the perfect foresight model.
-The model must be stationary.
+The model must be stationary and a steady state needs to be provided.
+Linearization is conducted about the last defined steady state, which can derive from ``initval``, ``endval`` or a subsequent ``steady``.
 Only available with option ``stack_solve_algo==0`` or ``stack_solve_algo==7``.

     *Output*